 1438 Dundas St W, Toronto, Canada – thefed.ca

-La Palma: This new Italian hotspot is open every day from breakfast till dinner.
-On the menu you’ll find New York style Italian dishes and surprisingly lots of dishes with veggies.
-The interior is modern and warm and the white building with neon letters is a real eyecatacher when you’re walking on Dundas Street.
+The Palm: This new Italian hotspot is open daily from breakfast to dinner.
+The menu features New York-style Italian dishes and a surprising number of veggie options.
+The interior is modern and warm, and the white building with its neon signage is a real eye-catcher as you walk along Dundas Street.

 849 Dundas St W, Toronto, Canada – lapalma.ca